cloudspannerecosystem/autoscaler/terraform/cloud-functions/README.md

 ## Overview

-This directory contains Terraform configuration files to quickly set up the infrastructure of your Autoscaler on Cloud Functions.
+This directory contains Terraform configuration files to quickly set up the infrastructure of your Autoscaler on Cloud Run functions.

 ## Architecture